Bisphenol A (BPA)

 Mice exposed to low doses of BPA for 4 weeks developed high blood glucose levels, had lower levels insulin, and had reduced beta cell function (soy counteracted some of these effects) (Veissi et al. 2018).

 A single injection of BPA increases insulin levels and decreases blood glucose levels in adult mice.
 Over a 4 day exposure period, BPA increased insulin levels and insulin resistance in mice, and decreased glucose tolerance-- at doses well below the supposed "safe" level designated by the U.S. EPA (Ropero et al. 2008; Alonso-Magdalena et al. 2006).
 After an 8 day exposure, adult mice developed insulin resistance and showed disrupted insulin signaling in numerous body tissues (Batista et al. 2012).
 You might ask how a chemical found to lower blood glucose levels in mice is suspected to contribute to the development of diabetes-- a disease defined by high blood sugar levels-- and that would be a good question.
 The scientists who conducted this research point out that excess insulin in the blood can itself cause insulin resistance as well as beta cell dysfunction, eventually leading to type 2 diabetes (Nadal et al. 2009).
 In addition, while the immediate effects of one injection was a lowering of blood glucose, the chronic effects of BPA exposure over a few days time -- including the decrease in glucose tolerance -- caused BPA-exposed mice to have higher blood glucose levels than the unexposed mice after a glucose tolerance test (Alonso-Magdalena et al. 2006).
 You might just say that these studies show that BPA can mess with blood glucose and insulin levels.
 And, mice exposed to low levels of BPA for a longer time period-- 8 months-- developed high blood sugar as well as high cholesterol levels (Marmugi et al. 2014).
 Other authors found that after just 4 weeks of BPA exposure, mice developed high blood sugar (and higher body weight) as well (Moghaddam et al. 2015).
 Others have also found that BPA causes higher fasting blood sugar, as well as glucose and insulin intolerance in rats (Mullainadhan et al. 2017).
 After long-term (21 week) exposure, exposure to BPS induced a significant body mass gain in rats, and both BPA and BPS altered cholesterol levels and led to the development of glucose intolerance (Azevedo et al. 2019).
 Mice exposed to BPA for 2 months had increased triglycerides and total cholesterol levels, and lower HDL cholesterol levels (Trusca et al. 2019).
-Other studies have also found that BPA exposures increases insulin resistance and messes up glucose metabolism in rodents (Haq et al. 2020).
+Other studies have also found that BPA exposures increases insulin resistance and messes up glucose metabolism in rodents (Haq et al. 2020) and causes high blood glucose (Bujalance-Reyes et al. 2022).

 Scientists Recommend That Patients Are Told How to Reduce Exposure